 - Eating more calories than they can burn through physical exercise

 What To Do If Your Dog Is Overweight

 When your dog puts on weight unexpectedly it can be a sign of a serious health condition.
 If you believe your canine companion is overweight it's essential to take them to the vet.

-If your vet determines that there are no underlying problems contributing to your dog's weight gain they will establish a plan to get their weight under control which could include a prescribed diet or/and an exercise regime.
+If your vet determines that no underlying problems are contributing to your dog's weight gain they will establish a plan to get their weight under control which could include a prescribed diet or/and an exercise regime.

 Following is a list of things your veterinarian could recommend to help your pooch lose weight.